cue-labs/cue-by-example/001_github_actions_importing_workflows/README.md

 #### :arrow_right: Test the CUE workflow command

-With the modified `ci_tool.cue` file in place, check that the `regenerate` workflow command is available **from a shell sitting at the repo root**.
+With the modified `ci_tool.cue` file in place, check that the `regenerate` workflow command is available **from a shell sitting at the root of the repository**.
 For example:

 :computer: `terminal`
 ```sh